1-bit Adam: Communication Efficient Large-Scale Training with Adam's Convergence Speed: Related Work

 \section{Related Work}

 \paragraph{Communication-efficient distributed learning:} To further reduce the communication overhead, one promising direction is to compress the variables that are sent between different workers ~\citep{NIPS2019_8694,NIPS2019_9473}.
-Previous work has applied a range of techniques such as quantizaiton, sparsification, and sketching ~\citep{Alistarh2017-yh,Agarwal2018-hg,Spring2019-ep,Ye2018-mf}.
+Previous work has applied a range of techniques such as quantizaiton, sparsification, and sketching ~\citep{Alistarh2017-yh,Agarwal2018-hg,Spring2019-ep,Ye2018-mf,MLSYS2021_Shaohuai}.
 The compression is mostly assumed to be unbiased ~\citep{Wangni2018-ux,pmlr-v80-shen18a,pmlr-v70-zhang17e,NIPS2017_6749,NIPS2018_7519}.
-A general theoretical analysis of centralized compressed parallel \textbf{SGD} can be found in ~\citet{Alistarh2017-yh}.
+A general theoretical analysis of centralized compressed parallel {SGD} can be found in ~\citet{Alistarh2017-yh}.
 Beyond this, some biased compressing methods are also proposed and proven to be quite efficient in reducing the communication cost.
 One example is the \textbf{1-bit SGD} ~\citep{1-bitexp}, which compresses the entries in gradient vector into $\pm 1$ depends on its sign.
+The theoretical guarantee of this method is given in ~\citet{Bernstein:2018aa}.

 \paragraph{Error-compensated compression:} The idea of using error compensation for compression is proposed in ~\citet{1-bitexp}, where they find that by using error compensation the training could still achieves a very good speed even using $1$-bit compression.
 Recent study indicates that this strategy admits the same asymptotic convergence rate as the uncompressed one~\citep{martinmemory}, which means that the influence of compression is trivial.
-More importantly, by using error compensation, it has been proved that we can use almost any compression methods~\citep{martinmemory}, whereas naive compression could only converge when the compression is unbiased (the expectation of the compressed tensor is the same as the original).This method can be combined with decentralized training \citep{ec_decentralize}, local SGD \citep{ec_local}, accelerated algorithms \citep{ec_linearly}.
+More importantly, by using error compensation, it has been proved that we can use almost any compression methods~\citep{martinmemory}, whereas naive compression could only converge when the compression is unbiased (the expectation of the compressed tensor is the same as the original).
+This method can be combined with decentralized training \citep{ec_decentralize}, local SGD \citep{ec_local}, accelerated algorithms \citep{ec_linearly}.
 Due to the promising efficiency of this method, error compensation has been applied into many related area ~\citep{NIPS2019_9321,9051706,NIPS2019_8694,8884924,NIPS2019_9473,NIPS2019_8598,NIPS2019_9610,NIPS2019_9571} in order to reduce the communication cost.